iabheejit/alfred/README.md

 ## Features

-### 1. WhatsApp Flow Static Course
+### 1. Standard Course
-A structured course delivery system via WhatsApp that simulates a classroom environment.
+A structured course delivery system via WhatsApp flows that simulates a classroom environment.

 - **Classroom Simulation**: Courses are based on AI-generated reference materials.
 - **Q&A with Vision Capabilities**: Students can ask questions and receive visual support from the AI.